Stable Linker (Technologies)

 Chemically labile linkers, such as hydrazones and disulfides, may offer limited plasma stability.
 Peptide-based linker technologies may offer better controled drug-linker stability and drug release.
 Peptidic bonds are also expected to have good serum stability.
 Cleavable dipeptide linkers like Val-Ala and Val-Cit rely on processes inside the cell to liberate the payload, as they undergo rapid hydrolysis in the presence of lysosomal extracts or purified human cathepsin B.

 Two predominant technologies

-There are two common ways to link cytotoxic anticancer agents or “payloads” to antibodies in ADCs: non-cleavable and cleavable linkers.
-For example, brentuximab vedotin (ADCETRIS®; Seattle Genetics) features the cleavable linker vcMMAE, while ado-trastuzumab emtansine (Kadcyla™; Genentech/Roche) contains the non-cleavable linker SMCC.
+For example, brentuximab vedotin (Adcetris®; Seattle Genetics) or cAC10-valine-citrulline-MMAE, features a protease-sensitive dipeptide linker designed to release MMAE by lysosomal cathepsin B in target cells but maintain a stable linkage and attenuate drug potency in circulation, while ado-trastuzumab emtansine (Kadcyla™; Genentech/Roche) contains the non-cleavable linker SMCC.
 In either case, the stability of the antibody-drug conjugate during delivery to the target site is key to achieving a desirable therapeutic index.

 Cleavable dipeptide linkers like Val-Ala and Val-Cit take advantage of the antibody-drug conjugate targeting mechanism which involves sequential binding of the antibody-drug conjugate to its cognate antigen on the surface of the target cancer cells, and internalization of the ADC-antigen complexes through the endosomal–lysosomal pathway.